openenergi/flex-device-sdk-java/README.md

 Even though the example above uses a reading type from an enumeration, any string less than 64 characters in length can be passed into the `type` method.
 Note that types are not case-sensitive and will be lowercased during ingestion.

 Note that even if the `publish` method returns successfully, the message is not guaranteed to have been delivered.
 To be certain you need to use a callback to correlate acknowledged messages from the broker with published messages from your device - see "Acknowledgement" below.

+*If using the `RetryingClient`, the only exceptions you will receive are fatal ones - retriable exceptions will be retried.*

 **Event**